eecs489staff/a1-sockets-mininet/README.md

 `Error: port number must be in the range of [1024, 65535]`

 When running as a server, `iPerfer` must use the `info` level of `spdlog` to print `iPerfer server started` after it has started listening for TCP connections from a client.
-It must then receive data as quickly as possible.
-Keep a running total of the number of bytes received.
+When a client connects, the server must print `Client connected` at the `info` level.

-After the client has closed the connection, `iPerfer` server must print a one-line summary in the following format:
+The server should respond to the first ten (1-byte) packets with 1-byte ACK packets.
+It should estimate RTT by measuring time elapsed between the sending of each ACK and the reception of the subsequent client packet.
+Note that this means the server will have nine measurements instead of ten.

-`Received=X KB, Rate=Y Mbps`
+After the client has closed the connection, `iPerfer` server must print a one-line summary in the following format using the `info` level of `spdlog`:

-where X stands for the total number of bytes received (in kilobytes), and Y stands for the rate at which traffic could be read in megabits per second (Mbps).
+`Received=X KB, Rate=Y Mbps, RTT=Z ms`

-Note X should be an integer and Y should be a decimal with **three digits** after the decimal mark.
-There are no characters after the `Mbps`, and there should be a newline.
+where X stands for the total number of bytes received (in kilobytes), Y stands for the rate at which traffic could be read in megabits per second (Mbps), and Z stands for the estimated RTT (in milliseconds).
+Note X and Z should be integers and Y should be a decimal with **three digits** after the decimal mark (e.g. `spdlog::info("{:.3f}", my_num)`).
+There are no characters after the `ms`, but there should be a newline.

 For example:
-`Received=6543 KB, Rate=5.234 Mbps`
+`Received=6543 KB, Rate=5.234 Mbps, RTT=20ms`

 The `iPerfer` server should shut down gracefully after it handles one connection from a client.